-As an infant pulls up to stand, they gain further strength and control in their trunk and leg muscles.
+As infants pull up to stand, they gain further strength and control in their trunk and leg muscles.
 Soon they develop enough strength and balance to cruise along furniture, and nothing is safely out of their reach!
 This is a great time to work with your therapist to see if your child will need foot orthotics to correct any weaknesses that will lead to future problems in standing and walking.

-If your infant has difficulty moving, you can help them improve their standing balance by gently shifting their balance from side to side and encouraging them to place weight on each leg.
-Place your hands at their hips as you shift them from side to side.
+If your infant has difficulty moving, you can help him improve his standing balance by gently shifting his weight from side to side and encouraging him to learn to balance weight on each leg.
+Place your hands at his hips as you shift his weight from one leg to the other.

 Encourage cruising along furniture by placing a toy just of out of reach along the edge of a couch or coffee table.
-With both of your hands on their hips as they support themselves facing the piece of furniture, allow them to shift their weight to the leg furthest from the toy so that they can move the front leg closer to their intended goal.
-Once they place that foot down, shift their weight to the front leg and allow them to bring the trailing leg up to meet it.
-Once they have perfected this sidewise shuffling movement, they will eventually be able to move around the furniture orthotics are required at this point.
-Children with PWS typically
+With both of your hands on your child's hips as he supports himself while facing the piece of furniture, allow him to shift his weight to the leg farthest from the toy so that he can move his front leg closer to his intended goal.
+Once he places that foot down, shift his weight to his front leg and allow him to bring his trailing leg up to meet it.
+Once your infant has perfected this sidewise shuffling movement, he will soon be able to move around the furniture independently.